js13kGames/back-in-black/readme.md

 A type which represents a [HTML5 key code](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code).
 This maps to a location on the keyboard, not what the key is mapped to.

-#### `now`

-A monotonic clock, which tracks the number of beats which appear to have elapsed since the start of the game.
-This may be somewhat inaccurate; there is a limit on how much time can "pass" in one go.

 #### Render emitters